-Project Reset is a diversion program offering a new response to low-level offending that is proportionate, effective, and restorative.
+Project Reset is a diversion program offering a new response to a low-level arrest that is proportionate, effective, and restorative.

 Police alert individuals arrested for low-level offenses that they may be eligible for Project Reset.
 Prosecutors then review each case.
 Those with eligible charges are offered the opportunity to engage in programming rather than going to court.
-Individuals may consult with a defense attorney before deciding whether to participate.
+Individuals may consult with a defense attorney at any time.

 Project Reset programming varies by borough and the participant's age.
 Participants are offered interventions such as group workshops, restorative justice circles, arts programming, or individual counseling sessions.
 Through these interventions, participants gain a better understanding of the criminal justice system, personal accountability, and knowledge of the resources available to them in the community.
 All participants are offered voluntary referrals to social services, such as counseling, job training, or substance abuse treatment.